Practical Nursing Certificate - Evening Weekend

 The number of students that can be admitted to the program each year is restricted due to the limited availability of clinical sites.
 All applicants are considered for admission by the date in which they complete all petitioning prerequisites and file a petition online to be placed on the waiting list.

-To be eligible to petition to the Practical Nursing program, the student must have:
+To be eligible to petition to the Practical Nursing program, the student must meet the following academic requirements:

-- Students are excused from taking the reading and writing placement tests if they have obtained a C or better in a college-level English course.
+- Reading: Appropriate score on reading placement test (COMPASS, ACT, or SAT) or completion of college prepatatory reading (CPE 0200) with a grade of C or better.
+Students are excused from reading placement tests if they have obtained a C or better in a college-level English composition course.

 Upon completion of the program, the graduate may apply to the Ohio Board of Nursing to take the NCLEX-PN Examination.
 Candidates for licensure in Ohio must obtain a criminal background check and disclose information related to any prior felony or misdemeanor, any crime involving gross immorality or moral turpitude, any violation of a drug law, and/or recent diagnosis or treatment of a psychotic disorder.
 The Ohio Board of Nursing will determine whether the candidate may take the licensing exam.